 Event Processing is a methodology that processes (tracks and analyses) collections of information (data) about things that happen (events), and deriving a conclusion from their meaning.
 Collections might be structured and organized (datacentres), grouped (streams) or vast (clouds).
 So logically, an Event Processing System should have monitoring system, reasoning engine (semantics analyser), decision support system, enforcement system (to react and apply actions) and report system (logs, historization and audit).

 It is important to state that events could be located in two forms: Time-Based and Storage-Based.
 Storage-Based is when the events are partially ordered (poset) or disordered inside a pool, i.e. aka Event Cloud.
 On the other hand, events could be fully ordered by Time.
-This creates a sequence of events known as a Event Stream.
+This creates a sequence of events known as an Event Stream.
 A special case of the Event Stream is when one applies Windows of Time on the stream of events (i.e. normally this window is moveable with time and it is called “Sliding-Window”).

 It was in 18th of August 1998, that David C. Luckham and Brian Frasca first introduced the concept of Complex Event Processing in Distributed Systems at Stanford University.
 He defined this technology as: